tyroguru/BPFTrace-hol/bpftrace.md

 1. finally, exit the script after 3 iterations (or 30 seconds if you prefer it that way)

-### pid's, tid's, names
+## pid's, tid's and names

-Process ane thread identifiers are something we come across a lot when trying to track behaviour of our code. bpftrace has builtin variables that allow us to refer to these identifiers and are frequently used with associative arrays.
+Process and thread identifiers are something we come across a lot when trying to track behaviour of our code.
 It's important to understand exactly what is referred to here especially within Facebook where we have many multi-threaded processes:

 - `pid`: The *process id* is constant for every thread in a process - this is the identifier given to the very first thread in the process and is referred to in Linux as the tgid (Thread Group Id).
 - `tid`: every thread is given a *thread id* to uniquely identify it.
 This is confusingly referred to in Linux as the threads PID.